 Like FoldIt (read Novices To Expert Innovators in Biology) LS is a form of crowdsourcing that enables innovation by including and unleashing more people.

 Listen to Keith and Henri presenting a Liberating Structures webinar for the Plexus Institute (90 minutes).
-A livelyexchange among 115 participants from Latin America, Europe, Canada and the US... plus a description of how Liberating Structures work in practice and how they are introduced in an immersion workshop.
+A lively exchange among 115 participants from Latin America, Europe, Canada and the US... plus a description of how Liberating Structures work in practice and how they are introduced in an immersion workshop.
 Check out a very visual presentation for the Plexus Institute annual conference--Pecha Kucha The Structure of Liberation.

-Below: watch this inspired video by Professor Arvind Singhal talking about liberating education (and organizations).
+Below: watch this inspired video by Professor Arvind Singhal talking about liberating education and the role of changemakers.
 UnScripTED: Liberating Structures

 Below, enjoy scenes from the LCJP Restorative Justice Summit.
 Liberating Structures were used to organize a three day event full of learning, designed to advance the Restorative Justice movement.
 Restorative Justice (RJ) aims to create communities in which people feel safe by carefully structuring opportunities for offenders to make amends and victims to regain their personal power.
 Restorative Justice practitioners found Liberating Structures to be highly structured, liberating better than expected results.

 LS were used to design the Transformation of Nursing summit.
 Coalitions from all 50 states and DC came together to advance the cause.
 Keith was the lead consultant and designer.